-It is important that you understand that UK and EU tuition fees will not need to be paid up front.
-Students will be able to pay their fees through government loans that are repaid after graduation, and only once a graduate earns more than £21,000 per year.
+It is important that you understand that home tuition fees will not need to be paid up front.
+Currently, home students pay their fees through government loans that are repaid after graduation, and only once a graduate earns more than £25,000 per year.
 For details of these loans and the further financial support available please see our financial support page.

-UK and EU students do not have to pay additional College fees.
-Their main expenditure during their time at Cambridge will be living costs (for details see below).
+Students studying for a first undergraduate degree and with a home fee status do not have to pay additional College fees.
+Their main expenditure during their time at Cambridge will be living costs.

 As a student in Cambridge your living costs are comparable with other universities in the UK, and often can be less.
-A reasonable estimate for total living costs is £7,850 for the three terms of the normal academic year.
+For UK students, a reasonable estimate for total living costs in 2017- 18 is £8,960 for the three terms of the normal academic year, and we estimate £9,160 for 2018-19.
 Overseas students should increase this figure for extra travel or accommodation costs according to their circumstances.
+We recommend that overseas students currently allow £10,080 per year, and we estimate £10,310 in 2018-19.
 The living costs are made up of the following things:

 All students have access to College dining facilities, where you can buy cafeteria-style meals three times a day.
-There is a termly catering charge, currently £95.60, which contributes to the fixed costs of the kitchens and allows students to be charged at a lower rate.
+There is a termly catering charge, currently £127.65, which contributes to the fixed costs of the kitchens and allows students to be charged at a lower rate.
 A typical one-course meal is in the range £3 - 4.
-Students don't have to eat in the cafeteria, and food heating facilities are available near their rooms.
+Students do not have to eat in the cafeteria, and there are shared kitchens available in most accommodation blocks, each equipped with a fridge and microwave.
+Larger kitchens may also have ovens and hobs.
 See the food page.

 Transport costs in Cambridge are minimal, as the city is small enough to walk or cycle.